 Most products just don't really cut it.
 So, what products are good enough to be a Big-Ticket Back-End Offer?

+Here Are Some Big-Ticket Ideas That Come To Mind:

 The Big-Ticket Products Have To Be Of A Very High Value To The Customers; and Also Be Able To Generate Huge Profits For You As A Vendor.